 This section provides regulatory relief to small depository institutions that have originated less than 500 closed-end mortgage loans or less than 500 open-end lines of credit in each of the two preceding calendar years by exempting them from certain disclosure requirements under the Home Mortgage Disclosure Act.
+An institution does not receive the exemption if it received a rating of "needs to improve" in each of its last two examinations or "substantial noncompliance" in its most recent examination under the Community Reinvestment Act.
 It also directs the Comptroller General to conduct a study examining the impact on the amount of data available.